elastic/connectors/docs/sync-rules/ONEDRIVE.md

 The advanced sync rules consists of a set of rules where each rule can have one or more parameters out of these:

-1. userMailAccounts: list of user emails for which the rule would execute.
+1. owners: list of user emails of the owners for which the rule would execute.
 2. skipFilesWithExtensions: list of file extensions to be skipped for the sync.
 3. parentPathPattern: glob pattern specifying the path where the files to be synced are present.